 Sometimes getting angry seems easier than admitting we are scared, or don't know what to do.
 Accepting that something we don't really like has happened and won't necessarily get better isn't easy – but it's only once we do this that we can ask for help and move on.
 Again, when you can, talk honestly to someone you trust.

-When things have changed and we don't yet know how we are going to cope, it's normal to feel these things.
+When there have been some changes to our expectations and the way we live and we don't yet know how we are going to cope, it's normal to feel these emotions.
 You might be tempted to give up and think there's nothing that can be done, and that life will never be the way it was supposed to be.
 Or you might be genuinely scared of going out when you can't be sure you can cross the road safely, or anxious when you think of things you want to do that now seem hardly possible.

 The good news is that while you are young you have lots of opportunities to adapt.
 It will take time, but once you have spent a few months practising that new computer software or learning to use a cane, you'll feel a positive difference.
 Remember that the feelings are not there to stop you, they're just a reminder that there are a whole lot of new things to learn.
-You just have to take your time.
+Take your time and keep practising.
 All of us can get a bit scared or worried when we have a lot of big challenges at once, so it's only natural.
 In time, the fear will go as you realise how much you can achieve despite the odds.

 If you get really panicky sometimes, ask a trusted adult, counsellor or a GP for help.
 There are reasons why we sometimes react in this way and it's really uncomfortable when it happens.
 You can learn ways to handle these feelings from professionals.

-If your sight is changing for the worse, or if it's just becoming obvious that its different to other people's, you could feel very sad.
+If your vision is changing for the worse, or if it's just becoming obvious that it's different to other people's, you could feel very sad.
 It's natural to feel this way when you are losing something.